tscnlab/civibe_pupilprep/README.md

 PLEASE READ BEFORE STARTING DATA PROCESSING.

 This is a Python repository for preprocessing pupillometry data.
+It is licensed under GPL-3.

 The data this was developed for was recorded using the retinaWISE device.
 Dominant eye was stimulated for the following conditions: flux, mel, lms, l-m, s.
 The experiment consists of 11 blocks, each with 2 recordings: test a and b, spaced over 40 hours.

 The protocol for one recording was as follows:
 1. 4 minutes adaptation sequence.